jonathanolson/slither/notes/patterns.md

           - (i.e. what are input-matching solutions that get filtered, and what is one example)
   -
   - rule-explorer.html
-    - [defer] handle "isomorphic when embedded"
-      - Which rules match other rules' embeddings?
-    - [defer] handle "collapse when embedded"
-      - PRECOMPUTE for rule explorer?
-    -
     - Better than pagination -- infinite scroll?
     - [defer] Sort by:
       - score